davideamato/extract_tables/README.md

 These lie within the functions in `utils.py`.

 The strings within those functions is the only places that need to updated in accordance to how the pdfs have changed.

+The functions that will need updating are from line 277 onwards.

 <h2> To Do </h2>